Find the best traditional Hawaiian recipes for your next luau or beach party! From appetizers to desserts, we’ve got you covered.

 24 — Mai Tai

-Mai Tai and Tiki culture go hand in hand.
+Mai Tai and Tiki cultures go hand in hand.
 This strong cocktail uses dark and amber rum as a base and packs more flavor from the lime juice and orange juice.

-Shake it up and pour in a fun glass.
+Shake it up and pour it into a fun glass.
 One sip, and you’ll forget you’re not on a sunny beach in Hawaii.

 25 — Lava Flow